vmware/vic/doc/user_doc/vic_installation/introduction.md

 Using constructs from the Open Container Initiative to map Docker containers to vSphere infrastructure, vSphere Integrated Containers Engine containers are provisioned as virtual machines, offering the same security and functionality of virtual machines in VMware ESXi&trade; hosts or VMware vCenter Server&reg; instances.

-A virtual container host is compatible with standard Docker client tools and backed by a pool of resources to accommodate applications.
+A virtual container host (VCH) is compatible with standard Docker client tools and backed by a pool of resources to accommodate applications.

 From a developer's perspective, vSphere Integrated Containers Engine is a seamless Docker interface for containers with a vSphere back end.
 Developers can deploy, test, and run container processes faster in the same environment as traditional applications.

-You install vSphere Integrated Containers Engine by using a command line installer, `vic-machine`, that deploys virtual container hosts to ESXi hosts or vCenter Server.
-You connect Docker clients to the virtual container hosts and use the Docker clients to work with containers.
+You install vSphere Integrated Containers Engine by using a command line installer, `vic-machine`, that deploys VCHs to ESXi hosts or vCenter Server.
+You connect Docker clients to the VCHs and use the Docker clients to work with containers.
 You use your vSphere environment to manage the container VMs and container images.

 ## Comparing vSphere Integrated Containers Engine and Traditional Container Hosts
 vSphere Integrated Containers Engine provisions containers as virtual machines, rather than in virtual machines.